zwoop/key/README.md

 This is an attempt to implement a system agnostic runtime system for the HTTP Key specifications.
 Some of the features includes:

-  * Flexible and efficient memory management
+  * Flexible and efficient memory management.
-  * The parsed results are cacheable in itself, allowing to reuse the evaluation components for commonly used Key headers.
+  * The parsed result is cacheable in itself, allowing to reuse the evaluation components for commonly used Key headers.
+  * Efficient evaluation of parsed Key headers.
   * TBD

 ## Contribution